Education

 أهلاً | welcome

-I am associate professor of art history in the Department of Fine Arts and Art History at the American University of Beirut (AUB) where I head the Art History program and teach courses on the art, architecture, and material culture of the Middle East and Islamic world.
+I am an associate professor and the Hamad bin Khalifa Endowed Chair for Islamic Art in the Department of Art History at Virginia Commonwealth University, Richmond, where I teach courses on the art, architecture, and material culture of the Middle East and Islamic world.
+My role at VCU also extends to chairing the Hamad bin Khalifa Symposium on Islamic Art.
 I hold a PhD in art history from Binghamton University, State University of New York, an MA in Art Criticism & Theory from Art Center College of Design, and a BFA in graphic design from the American University of Beirut.
 My research interests include:

 Arabic book + print culture | Islamic art, architecture, + material culture since 1800 | history of reading + publishing | the history and theory of exhibitions, museums, and collecting practices | studies of modernity, orientalism + global networks of exchange | cultural history in the Ottoman world | global art historiographies | Modern and Contemporary art from the Middle East